tom-walter/Zero-Knowledge-Proof-Rust-Course/Lecture Notes.md

             volumes:
                 - ./:/zkp-server # map the current dir to the container's dir
             environment:
-                - USER=guido    # specify the user as env variable
+                - USER=tom    # specify the user as env variable
             container_name: zkpserver # give name to this container
     ```
     * `volumes` maps directories from A to B by this syntax `A/:/B`